picsoung/talks/awsLoftLondon/README.md

 ```
 at the root of your project under in the `s-ressources-cf.json` file.

+Replace `YOUR_SNS_TOPIC_ARN` placeholder with the ARN of the topic we previously created.

 ### Send SNS message to this topic
 In your Serverless code it's time to update the `s-function.json` file for `authorizer` function.
 There replace on the line `  "SNS_TOPIC_ARN":"YOUR_SNS_TOPIC"`